 The Veterinary Services Grant Program (VSGP) is a federal grant program that supports veterinary education, mobile veterinary facilities, and overhead expenses for veterinary practices.
 These awards are made under the Veterinary Medical Services Act.
 The program offers grants in a variety of sizes and is open to state, local, and tribal government agencies.
 It is also designed to support veterinary students, residents, and fellowship programs.

 The VSGP also supports veterinary internships and externships in coordination with accredited veterinary colleges.
-Veterinary students will receive mentorship and hands-on clinical training.
+Veterinary students, while they are the best people to treat animals with chronic illnesses and pains, will receive mentorship and hands-on clinical training.
 This provides students with an in-depth understanding of systemic challenges in underserved communities.
 They then move into careers with a deeper appreciation of veterinary care.